Texbio/Sophisticated-Storage-Emi-Fix/README.md

 ## Features

-### Favorited Recipes First
+### Default Recipes First
-- Favorited recipes (Ctrl+click in EMI) are sorted to the top of the recipe list whenever you look up an item.
-Favorite the tier upgrade recipe you use most and it'll always appear first.
+- Default Recipes are sorted to the top of the recipe list whenever you look up an item.

 ## Compatibility